 We believe that a strong, experienced management team is essential and in the best interests of HSNi and its shareholders.
-In addition, we recognize that the possibility of a change in control could arise and that such an event could result in the departure of the NEOs to the detriment of HSNi and its shareholders.
 As a result, we adopted a Named Executive Officer and Executive Vice President Severance Plan applicable to certain executives.
 The plan formalizes and standardizes our severance practices for our most senior executive officers and was adopted in lieu of issuing new employment agreements.
-The plan applies to all "NEOs" excluding Ms. Grossman who has a severance arrangement pursuant to her employment agreement.
-Adoption of the severance plan was approved by the Compensation Committee.
-Please refer to the section entitled "Payments Upon Termination or Change of Control" for specific details regarding post-termination compensation and benefits.
+The plan applies to all "NEOS" excluding Ms. Grossman who has a severance arrangement pursuant to her employment agreement.
+Please refer to the section entitled "Payments Upon Termination or Change in Control" for specific details regarding post-termination compensation and benefits.

-Executives covered by the severance plan will generally be eligible to receive severance benefits in the event of a termination by the company without Cause or by the executive for Good Reason.
-The severance benefits increase if the termination is within 12 months following a Change in Control.
-Each of these capitalized terms are defined in the severance plan and in the "Executive Compensation-Payments Upon Termination or Change of Control" section of this Proxy Statement.
+Executives covered by the severance plan will generally be eligible to receive severance benefits in the event of a termination by the Company without Cause or by the executive for Good Reason.
+The severance benefits increase if the termination is within 12 months following a Change-in-Control.
+Each of these capitalized terms is defined in the severance plan and in the "Executive Compensation-Payments Upon Termination or Change in Control" section of this Proxy Statement.

-Vesting of Awards Upon Change in Control
+Vesting of Awards Upon Change-in-Control

-The Compensation Committee determined to include double-trigger change-in-control provisions in each of the equity award agreements.
-Upon a change-in-control and following a termination of employment for other than Cause within one year following the change-in-control, the unvested portion of the outstanding RSU, SAR and option awards will vest.
-The purpose of this accelerated vesting is to ensure that we retain our NEOs prior to and through a change-in-control.
+The Compensation Committee determined to include double-trigger change-in-control provisions in each of the RSU, SAR and option award agreements.
+Upon a changein-control and following a termination of employment for other than Cause within one year following the change-in-control, the unvested portion of the outstanding RSU, SAR and/or option awards will vest.
+The purpose of this provision is to ensure that we retain our NEOs prior to and through a change-in-control.